Cubist Pharmaceuticals: History

 In July 2013, Cubist Pharmaceuticals agreed to purchase Trius Therapeutics and Optimer Pharmaceuticals for around $1.6 billion.

 In 2014, succeeding Michael Bonney as President, Robert J. Perez, was announced to take leadership on January 1, 2015.

 In January 2015 Cubist Pharmaceuticals became a wholly owned subsidiary of Merck & Co.

 Products

 The company developed Cubicin (daptomycin) for injection, the first antibiotic in a class of anti-infectives called lipopeptides.
 In 2011, Cubist settled a patent litigation with Teva Pharmaceutical Industries regarding Cubicin.

-In April 2011 it reached a deal with Optimer Pharmaceuticals in which its class of bacterium fighting drugs will be co marketed with Optimer's Fidaxomicin/Dificid (for $15 million per year).
+In April 2011 it reached a deal with Optimer Pharmaceuticals in which its class of bacterium-fighting drugs will be co marketed with Optimer's Fidaxomicin/Dificid (for $15 million per year).

-In 2011, its product pipeline focused on gram-negative bacterial infections, Clostridium difficile-associated diarrhea, and respiratory syncytial virus.
+In 2011, its product pipeline focused on gram-negative bacterial infections, Clostridioides difficile infection, and respiratory syncytial virus.

 Tedizolid was approved by the US Food and Drug Administration on June 20, 2014.